Twisted-humour8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	Task 10.
 Look in the mirror
 		Set the mode of a file1 the same as mode of file2 in working directory.

+	Task 11.
+Directories
+		Add execute permission to all subdir of the current dir for owner, group owner, all others.
+Regular files must not change.